KopfLab/labware_3D_modules/README.md

 # Available Modules

-Quick descriptions of the modules in this repository and what they may be useful for:
+Quick descriptions of some of the modules in this repository and what they may be useful for:

+ - box: generate box for electronics with lid and container components (the serial device housings are examples of this)
+ - screws: add different types of screws to your design
+ - panel mounts: various cutouts for panels (power plugs, switches, etc.)
  - LCD module: insert LCD holder into a surface
  - stepper holder module: generate NEMA stepper motor holders

- - box: generate box for electronics with lid and container components
+For more details, look into the individual `.scad` code files and view the `.stl` files for rendered examples.